 Emergency Items for Cats

 If you have a cat, you may also want to include these important products, especially if you plan to escape to a temporary rescue shelter:

-To help you remember what to pack, we put together this handy checklist, complete with photos so you can quickly and easily remember what to grab in case an emergency arrives.
-Print this out today and put it on your fridge so you know what to pack up if an urgent matter presents itself.
+When you’re in panic mode you might not always have the clearest head so having a list to reference ensures you won’t let anything slip through the crack!
+To help you remember what to pack, we put together this handy checklist, complete with photos, so you can quickly and easily remember what to grab in case an emergency arrives.
+Print this out today (while you have emergency) and put it on your fridge so you know what to pack up if an urgent matter presents itself.